ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 ## Unannounced exceptions

+__02-Nov-2024: AC Issues__
+One of our 2 redundent AC units has began blowing hot air into the server room.
+While facilities diagnoses and resolves the issue we have paused the Slurm queue.
+We are sorry for the interruption.

+## Past exceptions

 __24-Jun-2024: AC Work Completed__
 The AC repairs have been completed by facilities.
 Over the next few hours we will slowly begin to bring nodes back online.